vihemy/full-stack-open/README.md

 # full-stack-open
-My solutions for the exercises of University of Helsinki Full Stack Open Course.
+This repository contains my solutions for the exercises in the [Full Stack open](https://fullstackopen.com/en/) course offered by University of Helsinki.

+The Full Stack Open course teaches modern web development using JavaScript-based technologies such as React, Redux, Node.js, MongoDB, GraphQL, and TypeScript.

 ## Course content
 ### Part 0: Fundamentals of Web apps